Changes to City Services

 Parks & Recreation Department:

 Paducah Parks & Recreation is processing refunds for participants who registered for spring programs that have been cancelled.
 Those refunds will be mailed to the addresses on file in the coming weeks.

-Permits: If you need a permit through the Fire Prevention Division, call Fire Prevention at 270-444-8527.
+Permits: If you need a permit through the Fire Prevention Division, visit City Hall starting June 15 or call Fire Prevention at 270-444-8527.
 Information will be taken over the phone with payments through the drop-box outside the building.
 Permits then will be emailed to the permit holder.
 Regarding plans that need to be reviewed, please send them digitally if possible.
 Otherwise, contact the receiving department to make arrangements: Engineering at 270-444-8511; Planning at 270-8690; and Fire Prevention at 270-444-8527.